keirlawson/jt/README.md

 ```

 This will run a short wizard that will populate an initial configuration file
 for you, calling your JIRA instance where necessary to populate values.
+This
+file is called `jt.toml` and is located in you system's configuration directory
+(on Linux, usually `~/.config`).

 ### Configuration options